 SMS Provider vs SQL Server: Although Configuration Manager leverages SQL Server for data storage, SQL Server is NOT the primary programming interface to Configuration Manager.
 The primary programming interface to Configuration Manager is the SMS Provider (WMI) - object creation and modification must be done via the SMS Provider.
 You should consider SQL Server as providing read-only access to Configuration Manager data for querying and reporting purposes.
 This is not a matter of permissions, rather matter of maintaining data integrity.

 Primary WMI Namespace: ROOT\SMS\SITE_<site code>

-Server WMI Classes: Configuration Manager Reference
+Server WMI Classes: Configuration Manager API reference

 Primary WMI Namespace: ROOT\CCM

-Client WMI Classes: Configuration Manager Client SDK WMI Classes
+Client WMI Classes: Configuration Manager API reference